-The Master Degree Course in Dentistry and Dental Prosthetics (MDCDP) is divided into 6 years
+The MSc Dentistry and Dental Prosthetics (MDCDP) is divided into 6 years

-In the general aspects, the MDCDP biennium addresses the study of basic educational activities aimed at making known to the students the fundamentals of the structural organization and of the vital functions of the human body, and it comprises courses that address issues related to the relationship orthodontist-patient and the comprehension of the underlying principles of the scientific method.
+In the general aspects, the MDCDP biennium addresses the study of basic educational activities aimed at making known to the students the fundamentals of the structural organization and of the vital functions of the human body, and it comprises courses that address issues related to the relationship dentist-patient and the comprehension of the underlying principles of the scientific method.
 The following triennium comprises the study of disciplines of medical, surgical and specialistic interest, with special reference to clinical issues related to dental pathologies, to semiotics of the oral cavity, to the neuro-muscular disorders of the head and neck, and to oral manifestations.
-The educational activities are carried out in conjunction with the study of odontoiatric disciplines and with the professionalizing clinical practice.
+The educational activities are carried out in conjunction with the study of dental disciplines and with the professionalizing clinical practice.
 The sixth year includes a professionalizing educational activity aimed at the care of the patient with odontostomatological issues.
 Frontal seminar teaching is aimed at the interdisciplinary discussion of assigned clinical cases.

 They will also be able to perform managerial activities of 1st and 2nd level in facilities of the National Health Service, in accordance with the current laws.

 Job opportunities of UniCamillus students ontologically have a further international vocational outlet, with particular reference to areas of the world in which health deficiency is higher and often tragic.
 The Athenaeum invites to enrol young students with a strong humanitarian vocation, and who can potentially dedicate, if not all, at least part of their professional life in service of less fortunate populations of the South of the World.